Safety for UPVC Windows

 Why Do People Fit UPVC Window Safety Locks?

-UPVC window safety locks are becoming increasingly popular thanks to increased awareness of the tragic consequences of falling from a window.
+UPVC window safety devices are becoming increasingly popular due to increased awareness of the tragic consequences of falling from a window.

 According to Stanford Children’s Health, around 4,000 children per year require health treatment after falling from windows.
 Children under the age of 5 are the most likely to receive critical – or fatal – head injuries from falling from a window.